vintran93/active-record-migrations/README.md

-Using migrations, we will still need establish Active Record's connection to the database, but **_we no longer need the SQL!_** Instead of dealing with SQL directly, we provide the migrations we want and Active Record takes care of creating
+Using migrations, we will still need establish Active Record's connection to the database, but **_we no longer need the SQL!_** Instead of dealing with SQL directly, we provide the migrations we want and Active Record takes care of creating SQL to generate the tables.

 Since we still need to connect to the database, let's make the connection inside `config/environment.rb`: